cialibron/OOP_DataEngineeringProject/README.md

 `vehicle_id`, since it connects three of the five sources — Vehicle Registry, Trip Operations, and Maintenance System.
 It's the key that helps with questions about utilization and maintenance patterns, so its consistency matters a lot.

 **5. What potential problem do you expect when you eventually combine your five source systems?**
-A potential problem I would expect when combining is inconsistent content within fields.
-For example, in the status field, instead of active or inactive, there are redundant records that use different terms that could have the same meaning as active or inactive.
+A potential problem I would expect when combining is inconsistent and missing content within fields.
+For example, the fields that need datetime data types have str, so that needs to be fixed.
+There are also missing values for the start and end times, which need to be investigated.

 ---